CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/fundamentals/blocks/block-properties/property-editors/variable-editor.md

 ## Renaming Variables

-If the Variable Editor already contains a reference to an existing variable, entering the name for a variable that does not exist will not only offer the option to create a new variable in the dropdown, but it will also display the option to rename the existing variable to that of the name entered.
+If the Variable Editor already contains a reference to an existing variable, entering the name for a variable that does not exist will not only offer the option to [create][Creating Variables] a new variable in the dropdown, but it will also display the option to rename the existing variable to that of the name entered.

 If an existing variable is renamed in the Variable Editor, then all other references to the existing variable will also be changed to the new variable name throughout the flow.